bubahaze/bubahaze/README.md

 <br><br>
 Ok, and what I do to maintain a life balance? 😃<br>
  - I like sports (HIIT, gym), I do Yoga (relieves of stress, makes body & mind relaxed and healthy, _BREATHE IN, BREATHE OUT_).<br>
- - I meditate 2 hours daily in the morning and evening (Vipassana meditation). <br>
+ - I meditate 2 hours daily, morning and evening (Vipassana meditation). <br>
  - I **DO NOT** waste my time, it is too precious for me, so I have more time to do things that are important to me.<br>
  - I love music 🎵.
 I played oboe, sax, violin and piano, I played in a band (composing music to old movies) but I couldn't commit enough time for it, so I had to drop.
  - I'm polish rap music freak, I could talk hours about it 🥰<br>